Torus

 These orbifolds have found significant applications to music theory in the work of Dmitri Tymoczko and collaborators (Felipe Posada, Michael Kolinas, et al.), being used to model musical triads.[9][10]

-In three dimensions, one can bend a rectangle into a torus, but doing this typically stretches the surface, as seen by the distortion of the checkered pattern.
+In three dimensions, one can bend a rectangle into a torus, but doing this necessarily affects the distances measured along the surface, as seen by the distortion of the checkered pattern.

 Seen in stereographic projection, a 4D flat torus can be projected into 3-dimensions and rotated on a fixed axis.